jrobs87/Bork/README.md

 Log-in feature that allows for multiple users to have their queries saved and their information protected.

-Animation library integration and hammer.js to build a better swipe feature, leveraging Templating engines, and making the app dynamically pull api data from multiple adoption agencies
+ionic framework integration and hammer.js to build a better swipe feature, leveraging Templating engines, and making the app dynamically pull api data from multiple adoption agencies

 Css precompilers